PalisadoesFoundation/developer-docs/docs/git-guide/introduction/setup-git.md

+---
+id: setup-git
-# Set Up Git
+title: Set Up Git
+sidebar_position: 2
+---

 If you’re already using Git, have a client you like, and a GitHub account, you can skip this section.
 Otherwise, read on!

-# Install and configure Git, join GitHub
+## Install and configure Git, join GitHub

 If you’re not already using Git, you might need to [install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [configure](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) it.